What is cash flow?

 When you calculate your cash outflows, work out what it costs to make goods available.
 This way, if you need to adjust your sales numbers later (for example, if you actually sold 10 units in March when you thought you would sell 5), it will be easier to adjust actual cost of goods sold.

 Expenses can be money spent on administration or operation.
 These will also depend on the type of business.

 Beyond its normal running expenses, cash leaves a business ('cash outflows') in other ways.
 Examples are:

 - 'one-off' bank fees such as loan establishment fees

 - investing surplus funds.

-Review your estimated cash flows to actual
+5. Review your estimated cash flows against the actual

 Once you've done your cash flow forecast, make sure you go back and check what you estimated against the actual cash flows for the period.
 This is the most important step.
 Doing this will highlight any differences between estimated and actual so you can see why your cash flow didn't meet your expectations.